v0.5.0

 </table>

-Column Visibility
+Adding Column Visibility Controls

 <script lang="ts">

-// Same setup as above
+// Same data and columns as above

-// Toggle visibility of the age column
+hiddenColumns: ['age'] // Initially hide the age column

 </script>